datalad-handbook/book/docs/basics/101-105-install.rst

 Isn't that easy?

-Lets see how much data is now present locally.
+Let's see how much data is now present locally.
 For this, ``datalad status --annex all`` has a nice summary:

 .. runrecord:: _examples/DL-101-105-108